ChameleonProject/chameleon-crawler/README.md

 # morph-crawler

-Crawler made with Selenium to parse Facebook to collect some data of profiles without invade the user privacy.
+Crawler made with Selenium to crawl Facebook to parse some data of profiles without invade the user privacy.

 We use all collected information to make a data_set to predict fake profiles, possible used by pedofiles, using [Chameleon-IA](https://github.com/ChameleonProject/chameleon-AI).